Third International Theory: "People Power"

-The party, according to the "Green Book", is a modern tool of dictatorial rule - it is the power of a part over the whole.
+The party, according to the "Green Book", is a modern tool of dictatorial rule — it is the power of a part over the whole.
 Parties are established by groups of people to act in their interests, or to impose their views on the public and to establish their ideology on it.
 The number of parties in a system does not alter the substance of the matter.
 Moreover, the more numerous the parties are, the more intensive is the power struggle between them, which in turn undermines the programmes geared to benefit the entire society.
 The interests of society and of its development are sacrificed for the sake of the partisan struggle for power.

 In addition, parties may be corrupt and can be bribed from the outside and inside.
 The 'opposition' is not an organ of control over the activities of the people of the ruling party, it only waits for the right moment to take the place of the ruling party at the trough of power.
 Control is in the hands of the party in power (through Parliament), and power in the hands of the party in control.

 Gaddafi compares party and clan.
 In his view, in the struggle for power, the party is no different from a power struggle between tribes and clans.
 Both types of struggle are portrayed as having a negative and disintegrating effect on society.

-Referendum is also described as a falsification of democracy.
+The referendum is also described as a falsification of democracy.
 Voters can say only "yes" or "no." The theory states that everyone should be able to justify their desire and the cause of their approval or disapproval.
 Therefore, to be completely democratic, it is necessary to create such an instrument of government, which would be identical to the entire nation as a whole, rather than to a representative body acting on its behalf.